A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: IQCs for Time-Varying Gradients

-\end{prop} } \FJ{ \cref{prop:sector_iqc} establishes a sector constraint on the gradient $\nabla f(\cdot, \theta_k)$ when it is held fixed in time.
-It is the straightforward extension of \cite[Lemma 6]{lessard} for varying convexity and Lipschitz constants, and comes at no surprise since the time-variation of $f$ does not need to be considered.
-While generally simple to handle in convergence proofs, it is well known that \cref{eq:prop:sectorIQC} characterizes all nonlinearities that are sector bounded, while gradients of convex functions are in turn known to be slope restricted.
-This overapproximation might be a source of conservatism when \cref{prop:sector_iqc} is used to leverage gradient properties in a convergence proof.
-We therefore aim to develop more expressive IQC descriptions. }
+\cref{prop:sector_iqc} establishes a sector constraint on the gradient $\nabla f_k(\cdot)$ when it is held fixed in time.
+It is the straightforward extension of \cite[Lemma 6]{lessard} for varying convexity and Lipschitz constants, which follows naturally from the fact that the time-variation of $f$ does not need to be considered.
+Pointwise IQCs are simple to handle in convergence proofs, as we will show in the next section, however, it is well known that \cref{eq:prop:sectorIQC} characterizes all nonlinearities that are sector bounded, while gradients of convex functions are in turn known to be slope restricted, which is a stronger property~\cite{lessardDissipativity}.
+This over-approximation has been shown to be a source of conservatism.
+We therefore aim to develop a more expressive IQC description, for which we need to consider dynamic filters.

-\subsection{Variational IQCs}
+\subsection{\FJ{Variational IQCs}}

-\FJ{ The main challenge in dynamic IQCs is to capture the multiple peculiarties of time-varying nature, such as parameter-dependent sectors, varying stationary points, and changing function landscapes.
-It therefore requires extending the standard definitions to capture the varying behaviour.
-For this, we need to introduce the shifted objective function
+Due to the time-dependence of the stationary point $x_k^\star$ and the function landscape $f(\cdot,\theta_k)$, available results on dynamic IQCs for convex functions are not applicable to the time-varying case.
+Therefore, we develop an extension of the IQC concept with the consideration of the variational measures \cref{eq:variational}, for which we introduce the terminology \emph{variational IQCs}.
+Define